Uptane Standard for Design and Implementation 2.1.0

 The Primary SHALL download and verify images for itself and for all of its associated Secondaries.
 Images SHALL be verified by checking that the hash of the image file matches the hash specified in the Director’s Targets metadata for that image.

-There may be several different filenames that all refer to the same image binary, as described in Section 5.2.7.
-If the primary has received multiple hashes for a given image binary via targets role (see Section 22.214.171.124) then it SHALL verify every hash for this image despite the fact that just one hash is enough to obtain the image itself.
+There could be several different filenames that all refer to the same image binary, as described in Section 5.2.7.
+If the Primary has received multiple hashes for a given image binary via the Targets role (see Section 220.127.116.11) then it SHALL verify every hash for this image even though the image is identified by a single hash as part of its filename.

-The Primary SHALL send its latest downloaded metadata to all of its associated Secondaries.
-The metadata it sends to each Secondary MUST include all of the metadata required for verification on that Secondary.
+The Primary SHALL make available to each of its associated Secondaries all new metadata required for verification on that Secondary.
 For full verification Secondaries, this includes the metadata for all four roles from both repositories, plus any delegated Targets metadata files the Secondary will recurse through to find the proper delegation.
-For partial verification Secondaries, this includes only the Targets metadata file from the Director repository.
+For partial verification Secondaries, this could include fewer metadata files; at a minimum, it includes only the Targets metadata file from the Director repository.

 Each Secondary SHALL store the latest copy of all metadata required for its own verification.

-For Secondaries without storage, the Primary SHOULD wait for a request from the Secondary to stream the new image file to it.
+For Secondaries without sufficient storage to store a copy of the image, the Primary SHOULD wait for a request from the Secondary to stream the new image file to it.
 The Secondary will send the request once it has verified the metadata sent in the previous step.

 5.4.3.
 Installing images on Primary or Secondary ECUs